DizNicolasAmor/interviews-practice/CSS.md

 Ideal for:
 - CSS beginners.
 - A developer with little JS knowledge can use Bootstrap components without writing a line in JS.

+### Bulma

+Pros:
+- Lightweight.
+- Easy to Use.
+- Responsive Design.
+- Based on Flexbox.
+- Highly customizable and modularizable.
+- Simple syntax.

+Cons:
+- Community support is limited.
+- Less documentation.
+- Less flexibility.
+- Limited browser support.

+Ideal For:
+- From beginner to pro, any developer can use it due to its simplicity.

 <a name="preprocessors"/>